- Python 99.3%

 Security Notes

-bridge.dbfile contains your Telegram bot token in plaintext.
-Protect it with appropriate file permissions (e.g.chmod 600 bridge.db). - Management commands (
+bridge.db(ordata/bridge.dbwhen using Docker) file contains your Telegram bot token in plaintext.
+Protect it with appropriate file permissions (e.g.chmod 600 data/bridge.db). -

-- Deletion Safety Guard: To prevent accidental data loss, the bot limits automatic deletion sync to 5 messages per 60 seconds.
+Deletion Safety Guard: To prevent accidental data loss, the bot limits automatic deletion sync to 5 messages per 60 seconds.
 Bulk deletions are blocked and reported to the admin.
-Note: technical deletions (like replacing an old message during an edit) are exempt from this limit.
+Note: technical deletions (like replacing an old message during an edit fallback) are exempt from this limit.

 Logging and Admin Control